 It is one of the most basic types of concrete finishes.
-Trowelled finish is very common and is observed at construction sites for concrete elements like a roof slab.
+Trowelled finish is very common and is observed at construction sites for concrete elements like a roof slabs.

 Once the concrete is poured into the formwork, it is flattened with a screed.
 It is then worked with a trowel to create a smooth, fine concrete surface.
-Trowels are available in hand trowel and mechanical trowel.
+Trowels are available in hand trowels and mechanical trowels.

-Hand trowel has a flat board or a blade fitted with a handle.
-It is used in a pull and push motion over the concrete surface.
+The hand trowel has a flat board or a blade fitted with a handle.
+It is used in a pull and pushes motion over the concrete surface.
 This process is repeated until a smooth and fine concrete surface is obtained.
 A hand trowel is used where the work is in relatively lesser quantity and on smaller projects.

-Mechanical trowel or trowel machine consists of blades which are in direct contact with the concrete surface.
+A mechanical trowel or trowel machine consists of blades that are in direct contact with the concrete surface.
 The blades make the concrete surface smooth and fine.
-Trowel machine is used for large projects where the quantity of work is relatively large.
+A trowel machine is used for large projects where the quantity of work is relatively large.

 2. Broom Finish

 A broom finished concrete surface is a roughly textured surface.
 The concrete surface is prepared like trowel finished surface.

 Once the concrete surface is prepared, a broom is dragged across the surface to give it a rough texture.
 The rough texture provides traction to the surface and makes it anti-slippery.